 Stanford University is a private D1 university located in Stanford, California.
-The tuition to attend is $43,683 and is the same for both in state and out of state students The average net cost to attend Stanford University is $15,713 and 6% of students get in.
+The tuition to attend is $53,529 and is the same for both in state and out of state students The average net cost to attend Stanford University is $11,496 and 4% of students get in.
 There are roughly 6,980 students that attend Stanford University.

-Stanford University (officially Leland Stanford Junior University, colloquially the Farm) is a private research university in Stanford, California.
-Stanford is known for its academic strength, wealth, proximity to Silicon Valley, and ranking as one of the world's top-ten universities.
-The university was founded in 1885 by Leland and Jane Stanford in memory of their only child, Leland Stanford Jr., who had died of typhoid fever at age 15 the previous year.
-Stanford was a former Governor of California and U.S. Senator who made his fortune as a railroad tycoon.
-The school admitted its first students on October 1, 1891, as a coeducational and non-denominational institution.
-Stanford University struggled financially after Leland Stanford's death in 1893 and again after much of the campus was damaged by the 1906 San Francisco earthquake.
-Following World War II, Provost Frederick Terman supported faculty and graduates' entrepreneurialism to build self-sufficient local industry in what would later be known as Silicon Valley.The university is also one of the top fundraising institutions in the country, becoming the first school to raise more than a billion dollars in a year.
-The university is organized around three traditional schools consisting of 40 academic departments at the undergraduate and graduate level and four professional schools that focus on graduate programs in Law, Medicine, Education and Business.
-Stanford's undergraduate program is one of the top three most selective in the United States by acceptance rate.
+Stanford University (officially Leland Stanford Junior University) is a private research university in Stanford, California.
+The campus occupies 8,180 acres (3,310 hectares), among the largest in the United States, and enrolls over 17,000 students.
+Stanford has been considered to be one of the most prestigious universities in the world.Stanford was founded in 1885 by Leland Stanford—a railroad magnate who served as the eighth governor of and then-incumbent senator from California—and his wife, Jane, in memory of their only child, Leland Stanford Jr., who had died of typhoid fever aged 15 the previous year.
+The university admitted its first students on October 1, 1891, as a coeducational and non-denominational institution.
+Stanford struggled financially after the Leland's death in 1893 and again after much of the campus was damaged by the 1906 San Francisco earthquake.
+Following World War II, Frederick Terman, the university's provost, inspired and supported faculty and graduates' entrepreneurialism to build a self-sufficient local industry, which would later be known as Silicon Valley.The university is organized around seven schools on the same campus: three schools consisting of 45 academic departments at the undergraduate level as well as four professional schools that focus on graduate programs in law, medicine, education, and business.
+The university also houses the Hoover Institution, a public policy think-tank.
 Students compete in 36 varsity sports, and the university is one of two private institutions in the Division I FBS Pac-12 Conference.
-It has gained 117 NCAA team championships,,the most for a university.
-Stanford athletes have won 512 individual championships, and Stanford has won the NACDA Directors' Cup for 23 consecutive years, beginning in 1994–1995.
-In addition, Stanford students and alumni have won 270 Olympic medals including 139 gold medals.As of March 2018, 81 Nobel laureates, 27 Turing Award laureates, and 7 Fields Medalists have been affiliated with Stanford as students, alumni, faculty or staff.
-In addition, Stanford University is particularly noted for its entrepreneurship and is one of the most successful universities in attracting funding for start-ups.
-Stanford alumni have founded a large number of companies, which combined produce more than $2.7 trillion in annual revenue and have created 5.4 million jobs as of 2011, roughly equivalent to 10th largest economy in the world (as of 2011).
-Stanford is the alma mater of 30 living billionaires and 17 astronauts, and is also one of the leading producers of members of the United States Congress.
+As of May 26, 2022, Stanford has won 131 NCAA team championships, more than any other university, and was awarded the NACDA Directors' Cup for 25 consecutive years, beginning in 1994.
+In addition, by 2021, Stanford students and alumni had won at least 296 Olympic medals including 150 gold and 79 silver medals.As of April 2021, 58 Nobel laureates, 29 Turing Award laureates, and 8 Fields Medalists have been affiliated with Stanford as students, alumni, faculty, or staff.
+In addition, Stanford is particularly noted for its entrepreneurship and is one of the most successful universities in attracting funding for start-ups.
+Stanford alumni have founded numerous companies, which combined produce more than $2.7 trillion in annual revenue and have created 5.4 million jobs, roughly equivalent to the seventh largest economy in the world.
+Stanford is the alma mater of U.S. President Herbert Hoover, the current Prime Minister of the United Kingdom Rishi Sunak, 74 living billionaires, and 17 astronauts.
+In academia, its alumni include the presidents and provosts of Yale, Harvard and Princeton.
+It is also one of the leading producers of Fulbright Scholars, Marshall Scholars, Gates Cambridge Scholars, Rhodes Scholars and members of the United States Congress.